project-feynman/v2/README.md

-# The Feynman Project is a conspiracy to bring visual explanations to every subject in the world - by giving every student a study group, a whiteboard, and a magic button.
+## By giving every student a study group, and a magic whiteboard, the Feynman Project will change the way knowledge is stored and expressed.

 Table of contents:
   - [Harnessing the potential of student interactions](./doc/harness_potential.md)